Abandonment trauma: Five healing strategies for overcoming it

 Like other forms of trauma, abandonment trauma can have lasting effects on your mental health and your relationships if left untreated.
 But with the right support, you can rediscover trust, build healthy connections, and heal from past experiences.

 At Rula, we’re here to walk beside you on this journey and help you find the support you need.
-In as little as 30 seconds, we can match you with a therapist who specializes in trauma and takes your insurance so that you can begin receiving care in as little as two days.
+In as little as 30 seconds, we can match you with a therapist who specializes in trauma and takes your insurance so that you can begin receiving care as soon as tomorrow.

 Find trauma and PTSD therapy near you